How to Measure PVC Pipe

-- Read the manufacturer marks on the side of the pipe.
+- Read the Manufacturer Markings: Check for manufacturer marks on the side of the pipe.

-- Measure the OD and ID and compare them to the chart below.
+- Measure the OD and ID: Then compare your measurements with the provided chart below.

-If you purchased your PVC pipe from a hardware store, you can use the markings on the side of the pipe to tell you what size you have.
-It will normally indicate the size in decimal or fraction, close to where the manufacturer's name is, such as '1.25' (for 1-1/4") or "3/4" (for 3/4"...obviously).
-Use this size when ordering fittings or accessories for your PVC project.
+If you've purchased PVC pipe from a hardware store, you can easily determine its size by examining the markings on the side of the pipe.
+These markings are typically located near the manufacturer's name and will indicate the size in either decimal or fractional form, such as '1.25' (for 1-1/4 inches) or "3/4" (for 3/4 inch), as examples.
+Make sure to use this size information when you're ordering fittings or accessories for your PVC project.

-- Hold up your pipe to each of the profiles to see what size PVC pipe you have.
+- Hold your PVC pipe up to each of the profiles to identify the size of your PVC pipe accurately.

-- If you need to determine your fitting size, cut out each profile to see which one fits inside of your PVC fitting.
+- If you're determining the fitting size, cut out each profile and check which one fits inside your PVC fitting.